Are District of Columbia Court Records Public?

 Washington DC judgment records contain varying information, depending on the case type.
 In any way, persons who obtain Washington DC judgment records can expect to see the litigants' names, the judge's name, a short case background, and the issued judgment.

-District of Columbia bankruptcy records is a record of all cases of bankruptcy filed in the District of Columbia.
+District of Columbia bankruptcy records are open to the public.
+They include records of cases filed in the District of Columbia.
 The records are mostly financial in nature and include:

 - List of assets